Space-Odie/Power-Monitor/README.md

 ## Testing Without Hardware (Simulation)

 Before deploying to actual hardware, test the entire pipeline with simulated data.
-This allows you to verify database writes, chart generation, and EV feasibility logic without waiting for 30 days of real data collection.
+This allows you to verify database writes, chart generation, and EV feasibility logic without waiting for 30 days of real data collection. **Run unit tests with:** `python3 -m pytest tests/`

 ### Quick Test (5 minutes)